eluv-io/elv-stream-sample/README.md

 This code uses the [Navigator.requestMediaKeySystemAccess API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/requestMediaKeySystemAccess) to see if Widevine support is available.

 Widevine is generally supported in Firefox and Chromium-based browsers.
 HLS with AES-128 encryption is supported by most browsers, with the exception of newer Safari browsers and on iOS devices - for those, sample AES is supported instead.
-Use the AvailableDRMs method to determin whether to use AES-128 or Sample AES for encrypted AES playout.
+Use the AvailableDRMs method to determine whether to use AES-128 or Sample AES for encrypted AES playout.

 ##### Example Playout Options